orey/graph/graph_transformations/README.md

 ## TODO

   * Who manages the position semantics?
+    * Sometimes, entry files are containing a succession of lines hiding a semanbtic of position.
+For instance, line 4 is supposed to be connected to line 3.
   * Materialize subgraphs from within a graph?
   * Create specific edges for inter-domain relationships?